talk2viren/umermansoor.github.io/_posts/2017-2-17-testers-make-software-teams-highly-productive.md

 These bug reports not only clearly identified the issue, but also the root cause and suggested a better course of action, thus refining the product and improving its quality.

 Some organizations **naively assume that automated tests written by developers can replace testers**.
 Wrong, very wrong.
 I love automated tests.
-But a good tester finds deficiencies and suggests improvements that a developer or an automated suite may not see:
+But a good tester finds deficiencies and suggests improvements that a developer or an automated suite may overlook:

 > *Tester*: When I pass a string instead of a number for the billing amount, the app doesn't capture it.
 You need to check the type and ensure its a number.
 >